Friday, May 4, 2018

 http://sinematikyesilcam.com/2012/05/sehzade-sinbad-kaf-daginda-1971/

-The translated description, in broken English, of the picture reads:
+Part of the review in a translated description, in broken English, reads:

 ---is a film that is very inferior compared to foreign productions.
 Sailor Sinbad does not see the sea except to go to suck the venom of the serpent that puts on the prospective partner's bosom, or does not say that it is related to the sea.
 In the other Sinbad movies, the monsters who are confronted are replaced by Erol Taş, who is as bad as a monster .